brycewhit13/SportsQA/README.md

 3. Run the command `flask run` and go to ()[https://127.0.0.1:5000/].
 After that, you should be able to use the app without any issues.

 ### Online

+ You can test out the application online [here](http://sports-rules-clarifications.azurewebsites.net/)